mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

       # (optional, default: "^main|master$" -- main or master branch)
       regexp: "^main|master$"

-      # If the age of the most recent pipeline for the ref is greater than
+      # If the age of the most recent commit for the ref is greater than
       # this value, the ref won't get exported (optional, default: 0 (disabled))
+      # nb: when used in conjuction of pull.from.(pipelines|merge_requests).enabled = true, the creation date
+      # of the pipeline is taken in account, not the age of the commit
       max_age_seconds: 0

       from: